User/Design Researcher / Information Architect Specialist

 Information architecture (for Web, intranet, apps), user/design research, user behavior, design process/background, organization schemes, information structures, design process/defining the IA, labeling, metadata and taxonomies, search; purpose of navigation, layout/user experience, navigation attributes, global navigation, local navigation, faceted search/browse, breadcrumbs, navigation systems design, interaction design, user experience design, interface design, rapid prototyping, and HTML5/CSS3.

-A sample of relevant things one could do, for user-centered design and usability testing:
+A sample of relevant things one could do, for user/design research, user experience design, user-centered design, and usability testing:

 Usability testing (foundational skills), user testing methodology, planning user tests, recruiting participants, writing tasks, choosing locations, observing and taking notes, usability toolbox, lifecycle model, heuristic evaluation, and subjective satisfaction.